trustedanalytics/spark-tk/README.md

  + **Use Case:** applying a clustering algorithm to a vertex list with features developed using graph analytics.

-Spark-tk supports importing and exporting graphs to the OrientDB’s scalable graph database.
+Spark-tk supports importing and exporting graphs to the OrientDB's scalable graph database.
 Graph databases allow users to run real-time queries on their graph data.